Lab signal

 Adoption map

-Platform, Solutions, Workspace, Exchange, and Services now have route references so designers and developers know where the system is already carrying work.
+Platform, Solutions, Workspace, Prism, and Services have live references so designers and developers know where the system is already carrying work.

 System charter